agc93/DocCreator/doc/CommandLine.md

 Check the [theme documentation](Themes.md).

 ### Link rewriting

 Using the `--rewrite-links` option will enable the (experimental) link rewriting.
 This will read each `.md` file and find links to other `.md` files and change them into `.html` links.
 This allows you to link internally between documentation pages in Markdown and have the links converted to their HTML equivalents at runtime.

+### Offline mode

+By default, DocCreator uses single-file templates, referencing strapdown.js through a CDN.
+This simplifies distribution and should be adequate for the majority of use cases.
+However, if you need your documentation to work offline or would prefer to avoid online script references, DocCreator supports an offline mode.
+Simply add the `--offline` option to use an alternative template package that brings in all referenced files locally.